mohamedsamirx/YOLOv12-ONNX-CPP/README.md

 ### License

-This project is licensed under the Apache License 2.0.
-You are free to use, modify, and distribute this software, provided you comply with the terms of the license.
-This includes providing proper attribution, including a copy of the license in your distributions, and indicating if any modifications were made.
-For more details, see the LICENSE file.
+## License
+This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).
+See the [LICENSE](LICENSE) file for details.

 ### Acknowledgment